votinginfoproject/vip-specification/YAML_README.md

 4. **Extensions** - Some elements add unique fields to a pre-defined base of fields.
 5. **Skip Element Designation** - Some elements should be skipped for the CSV documentation.
 6. **Sub Types** - Defines elements that are subsumed under another.
-7. **Primary Type Designation** - An override for sub-types.
-8. **Tags** - Used for displaying tables for each field and associated information
+7. **Tags** - Used for displaying tables for each field and associated information

 More detailed explanations are below.